asika32764/fongshen-editor/README.md

 # Fongshen Editor

-A highly customize code-inserting editor.
+A highly customizable code-inserting editor.

 ## About